FilipLorin/DnD5eVault/Rules/Modules/Race Features/Draconic Ancestry.md

 race: "[[Rules/Races/Dragonborn.md|Dragonborn]]"
 ---

 You are distantly related to a particular kind of dragon.
-Choose a type of dragon from the below list; this determines the damage type and area of your breath weapon.
+Choose a type of dragon from the below list; this determines the damage type and area of your [[breath weapon]].
 You have [[resistance]] to that damage type.

 | Dragon Color | Damage Type | Breath Weapon                                             |
 | ------------ | ----------- | --------------------------------------------------------- |